gmorgan-ping/davinci-widget-node-example/README.md

-# PingOrchestrate Sample Flow Embed
+# PingOne DaVinci Sample Flow Embed

-This glitch application allows you to embed your PingOrchestrate widget within an HTML page while protecting your API key.
+This glitch application allows you to embed your PingOne DaVinci widget within an HTML page while protecting your API key.

 ## skdToken